Upcoming Webinar

 Celigo is an integration platform as a service (iPaaS) that allows businesses to connect to applications and automate tasks.
 Akin to data integration solutions, it offers multiple features, including built-in connectors and a visual UI.

+Pros and cons: Celigo is quick to deploy, and it is well-suited for automating business processes.
 According to users, using Celigo for EDI transactions is complex and non-intuitive.
 The platform also needs to improve so that it’s not bottlenecked as data volume increases, leading to increased load times.

 Best use case scenario: Synchronizing e-commerce platforms with back-end systems.